 In this article, we’ll share with you the best things to see in Volendam, along with our travel tips.

 Volendam is known as the Netherlands’ most popular fishing village.
 The village features colorful houses, a beautiful harbor and plenty of activities for solo-travelers and families alike.

 Volendam used to have direct access to the North Sea.
-However, in the 14th century, neighboring town Edam constructed a shorter canal with an independent harbor, so the Volendam harbor’s need disappeared.
-The old harbor was then dammed up and reclaimed for land, and this explains the name Volendam, which translates to filled dam.
+However, in the 14th century, neighboring town Edam constructed a shorter canal with an independent harbor.
+That’s when the need for Volendam harbor’s disappeared.
+The old harbor was then dammed up and reclaimed for land.
+That explains the name Volendam, which translates to filled dam.

-After the land was reclaimed, many local fishermen settled in the area, and this is why the place is now known as the country’s “most popular fishing village”.
+After the land was reclaimed, many local fishermen settled in the area.
+Today, Volendam is the country’s most iconic fishing village.

 What to See and Do in Volendam

-Please try the kibbeling (battered, deep-fried cod), paling (eel), and herring.
+If you’d like to eat typical Dutch food, try the kibbeling (battered, deep-fried cod), paling (eel) or herring.
 If you happen to be in Volendam in June, you’re in luck as this is when Hollandse Nieuwe (New Dutch herring) season opens.
-At this time, you’ll get freshly-caught herring that the Dutch usually consume raw with onions and pickles.
+At this time, you’ll get freshly-caught herring that the Dutch usually eat raw with onions and pickles.

 Moving along, you’ll come across St. Vincentius, an old fish auction monument.
 The building is no longer used for this purpose, but the structure itself is what attracts people.
 Standing on concrete legs, the building is made of 100% wood.

-If you’re interested in getting to know Volendam as it was in the 18th century, try Experience Volendam, a modern experience using virtual reality but with a computer-generated host dressed in an original Volendammer costume!
+If you’re interested in getting to know Volendam as it was in the 18th century, try Experience Volendam.
+It’s a modern experience using virtual reality but with a computer-generated host dressed in an original Volendammer costume!